 This is a challenging bake and is a cross between a dessert and a cake.
-It is creation arising from the wish to do something a little more special than merely sponge and buttercream: Genoise sponge layers, Amaretto liqueur brushed over the sponge, raspberry mousseline, fresh raspberry jelly, fresh raspberries lightly glazed in their jelly and topped with a raspberry macaron.
-Not forgetting the crisp, tempered white chocolate border.
+It is creation arising from the wish to do something a little more special than merely sponge and buttercream: sponge layers, Amaretto liqueur, raspberry mousseline, fresh raspberry jelly, fresh glazed raspberries and topped with a raspberry macaron.

 It took about two and half hours to get these cakes made and decorated (the macarons had been made the day before).
 Fun to put together, most of the components could be made in advance: a Genoise sponge freezes well, as do the macarons.
 The mousseline can be made a couple of days before assembly.